-The exercise of the warrants at or immediately prior to the completion of this offering and their exchange for shares of common stock upon our corporate reorganization will result in (i) Archer Holdco and its affiliates owning approximately 36.0% of our total common stock on a fully diluted basis, (ii) Robertson QES owning approximately 8.8% of our total common stock on a fully diluted basis, (iii) Geveran and its affiliates owning approximately 17.5% of our total common stock on a fully diluted basis, (iv) Quintana and its affiliates owning approximately 34.4% of our total common stock on a fully diluted basis and (v) the remaining 3.3% of our common stock being held by various other investors, affiliates and individuals.
+In connection with the corporate reorganization described under "Summary-Corporate Organization," (i) all outstanding warrants held by Archer Holdco, Robertson QES and affiliates of Geveran will be net exercised for common units of Quintana Energy Services LP and exchanged into shares of our common stock and (ii) approximately \$33.6 million of outstanding indebtedness under our Term Loan held by Archer, Robertson QES and Geveran will convert into shares of our common stock at the initial public offering price.
+The net exercise of the warrants, the Term Loan Conversion and the completion of this offering will result in (i) Archer Holdco and its affiliates owning approximately 25.5% of our total common stock on a fully diluted basis, (ii) Robertson QES owning approximately 8.1% of our total common stock on a fully diluted basis, (iv) Quintana and its affiliates owning approximately 20.1% of our total common stock on a fully diluted basis and (v) the remaining 32.9% of our common stock being held by various other investors and individuals.

 In connection with the Term Loan, we also executed that certain Pledge Agreement, dated December 19, 2016, by and among Quintana Energy Services LP, certain of its subsidiaries and Cortland Capital Market Services, LLC ("Cortland"), as administrative agent, pursuant to which we and our subsidiaries pledged and granted to Cortland a continuing lien on and security interest in certain collateral to secure all of our obligations under the Term Loan.
+We expect the remaining balance under the Term Loan to be repaid with the net proceeds of this offering and the Term Loan and the related Pledge Agreement to be terminated.